doctrine/data-fixtures/docs/en/how-to/loading-fixtures.rst

     $executor->execute($loader->getFixtures(), append: true);

-By default the ``ORMExecutor`` will wrap the purge and the load of fixtures in a single transaction.
-You can pass ``false`` to the third argument to wrap the purge and the load of every fixture in its own transaction:
+By default the ``ORMExecutor`` will wrap the purge and the load of fixtures in a single transaction, which is the recommended way, but in some cases (for example if loading your fixtures is too slow and causes timeouts) you may want to wrap the purge and the load of every fixture in its own transaction.
+To do so, you can pass ``false`` to the third argument:

 .. code-block:: php
     <?php